 2. For the purposes of this competition, a chapbook is defined as a single publication of 24 pages or fewer, and a full collection as longer than 24 pages.

-3. The initial review of entries will be by made committee members of the CPC, with only the longlisted manuscripts being sent to our independent final judge, Harry Ricketts.
-CPC committee members with connections to individual writers or manuscripts will not evaluate those individual manuscripts.
+4. The longlisting of entries will be by made committee members of the CPC and Sudden Valley Press.
+Only the longlisted manuscripts will be sent to our independent final judge, Fiona Farrell.
+CPC/SVP committee members with connections to individual writers or manuscripts will not evaluate those individual manuscripts.

 6. Poems should be in English, or if in Te Reo Maori, supplied with an English translation for each poem on the facing page.
 Poems may be on any topic and in any style.